Chandni-R53/Java-Learning-Journey/README.md

 # Java Learning Journey ☕️

-This repository contains my journey of learning **Java from basics**.
+This repository contains my journey of learning Java from basics.
 I am currently focusing on building strong programming fundamentals and understanding core Java concepts step by step.